 BLACK FOREST, Colo.
-(KKTV) - A Black Forest contractor who took money from customers found out he will serve time in jail according to 11 News partner The Gazette.
+(KKTV) - UPDATE 4/11/18: A Black Forest contractor who took money from customers found out he will serve time in jail according to 11 News partner The Gazette.

 For months, 11 Call For Action heard from several angry homeowners who all hired Western Barn.
 All wanted the same thing — a pole barn for their county properties.

 Viewers told 11 News' former Call for Action investigator, Betty Sexton, they found the company online.
 After contacting the company, a salesman came out and took measurements, even going as far as driving a few of them out to look at previous barns they'd constructed in El Paso County.

 Each person who contacted 11 News signed contracts and gave thousands of dollars in down payments to get started.
 They say they were told they'd have to wait at least four to six weeks, or maybe a little longer depending on the weather.

 However, after several months passed, they became angry and demanded their money back.